clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - To understand why, remember back in the day, before `fetch`, `XMLHttpRequest` and JSON.
-- If you wanted to make a request to a server, like when fetching serach results, you couldn't request only the data.
+- If you wanted to make a request to a server, like when fetching search results, you couldn't request only the data.
 You needed to request a whole new HTML file.
 - The user would be redirected to a new URL, and the sever would render a template into an HTML doc, using the data sent with the request.

 - **Forms still operate this way by default.** When you submit a form, the browser will try to send the user to the URL specified by the `action` attribute: